collective/collective.contentexport/README.rst

 Compatability
 -------------

-collective.contentexport is tested to work in Plone 4.3, Plone 5 and PLone 5.1.
+collective.contentexport is tested to work in Plone 4.3, Plone 5 and Plone 5.1.

 Known Issues